Adversarial

 Retrieval-Augmented Generation (RAG) has enabled agents to operate over massive, dynamic datasets.
 However, this same capability introduces the risk of Indirect Prompt Injection.
 By embedding adversarial instructions in external content (web pages, PDFs, emails), an attacker can hijack an agent's decision-making process without ever interacting with the user or the model directly.

-This attack class is catalogued as AML.T0051 (LLM Prompt Injection) in MITRE ATLAS and as LLM02 in the OWASP Top 10 for LLM Applications.
-The indirect variant — where the injection is delivered through retrieved content rather than direct user input — is particularly dangerous because it bypasses all input-layer defenses.
+This attack class is commonly tracked as prompt injection and appears as LLM02 in the OWASP Top 10 for LLM Applications.
+The indirect variant - where the injection is delivered through retrieved content rather than direct user input - is particularly dangerous because it bypasses all input-layer defenses.

 Context Poisoning